voidbert/CG/DEVELOPERS.md

 ## GitHub Actions

-The CI pipeline is very simple: it checks if the code is correctly formatted, and it builds and lints the project. `shellcheck` verification of scripts is also present.
-All of these can be run locally, without any containerization.
+The CI pipeline is very simple.
+C++ code is formatted, linted, and compiled; LaTeX code is formatted and compiled; and shell scripts are checked with `shellcheck`.
+All of these can be run locally:

+ - C++ compilation: `make`
+ - C++ linting: `make cppcheck`
+ - C++ formatting: `./scripts/format.sh`
+ - LaTeX compilation: `make reports`
+ - LaTeX formatting: `./scripts/formatlatex.sh`
+ - Shell linting: `cd scripts && shellcheck **`

-However, you may want to run the CI actions in a environment similar to the one in a GitHub runner, for example, to use the same version of `clang-format`.
-Our actions are compatible with [`act`](https://nektosact.com).
-However, you are sure to expect a longer running time, as `clang-format`, not available on `act`'s default Ubuntu image, needs to be installed.
+However, you may want to run the CI actions in a environment similar to the one of a GitHub runner.
+For that, you can use [`act`](https://nektosact.com).
+However, you are sure to expect a longer running time, as some software is not available on `act`'s default Ubuntu image and needs to be installed.